cda-tum/NanoLogic/README.md

 3. **Analysis:** Analyze the designed gates and evaluate their performance.
 4. **Circuit Design:** Build and test circuits based on SiDBs, considering the impact of defects.

+## 📥 Get NanoLogic

+NanoLogic is available for download on the [Apple App Store](https://apps.apple.com/de/app/nanologic/id6745813509).
+Install it on your iPhone or iPad to start exploring atomic-scale computing with Silicon Dangling Bonds!

 ## 🚀 Features